Skip to main content

 • Jump to Question [N] — branch to a different question instead of the next one in order.

 The default response uses the same dropdown.
-A common pattern is to set the default to Continue conversation or to a general transfer, so callers whose answers don't match any custom response still get handled gracefully.
+For an early or middle question, a common pattern is to set the default to Continue: move to next question or to a general transfer, so callers whose answers don't match any custom response still get handled gracefully.

 Reordering and removing questions